philipturner/ue5-nanite-macos/README.md

 > To come up with this change, I spent several days looking for the source of a bug.
 Read ["Investigation of change 4"](#investigation-of-change-4) to learn how the bug was solved.

-When Epic merged the UE5 early access branch into `ue5-main`, something very strange happened.
+When Epic published the UE5 early access branch, something very strange happened.
 They created an entirely new function for clearing textures, specifically for Nanite.
 In that function, a special code path triggers on Apple platforms.
 This is strange because Nanite was never intended to run via Metal.
 The change happened ~1 year before UE5NanitePort (I need to double-check).

 ```cpp
 // /Engine/Source/Runtime/RHI/Private/RHI.cpp, circa line 1906